-Our Premium Plastic is a dark, glossy plastic.
-It can range in color from dark gray to black, and it is our highest detail plastic option.
-This material is ideal for users who want smoother surfaces for painting, or who want the highest fidelity to their original 3D design.
+Our Premium Plastic is a glossy, black plastic.
+It is our highest detail plastic option.
+This material is ideal for users who want the highest fidelity for their original 3D design.
 It is suitable for painting, for high quality display pieces, and for gentle tabletop play.
-These minis are made using a DLP SLA 3D printing technology where a liquid resin is hardened layer by layer using UV light.
-No support material is used.
-Instead, figures are printed with small support sprues which support overhangs and recessed detail during the printing process.
-After the print is finished, the sprues are removed.
-The plastic is slightly flexible, though fine wire-like details should be handled with some care.
+This material is 3D printed using a Stereolithography Apparatus (SLA) printing technique, where a liquid resin is hardened layer by layer using UV light.
+Figures are printed with small support sprues which support overhangs and recessed detail during the printing process.
+After the print is finished, the sprues are manually removed.
+The plastic is slightly flexible, though fine wire-like details should be handled with care.

 The bronze infiltration varies from print to print, resulting in some variety in coloration, ranging from very dark brown to a lighter brownish gold.
 Models with large overhangs may require support structures to be printable, unlike our other materials.

 Cast figures must be polished after manufacturing.
 As a result, some interior or recessed detail may be difficult to reach and can have slightly lower fidelity or smoothness than exterior detail.

 In addition to physical miniatures, Hero Forge also offers digital .stl print file distribution.
 These files can be loaded into your 3D printing software of choice for printing at home.
 3D model files are distributed as zipped .stl files with a file size around 5-10mb.
 They are tessellated meshes which are not rigged for animation.
 Model files are distributed via your user profile page.
 They typically arrive within 15-30 minutes of checkout, but please allow for up to one business day: in some cases manual quality control checks are required.